-Musket Firing Demonstration (20 minutes) [Technology]: The primary weapon of the 18th century army is the musket and all soldiers understood the basics of this scientific technology lock stock and barrel.
+Musket Firing Demonstration (20 minutes) [Technology]: The primary weapon of the 18th century army was the musket and all soldiers understood the basics of this scientific technology lock stock and barrel.
 Students will learn and see firsthand how “the queen of the battlefield” operates.

-Military Drill (20 minutes): Students will learn the basics of 18th century military drill as new recruits starting with: how to stand, how to face, how to march and how to wheel.
-They will also learn why close order drill, bright uniforms, large flags, and field music were important in the 18th Century army.
+Military Drill (20 minutes): Students will learn the basics of 18th century military drill as new recruits starting with how to stand, how to face, how to march and how to wheel.
+They will also learn why close order drill, bright uniforms, large flags and field music were important in the 18th Century army.

 Explore the Fort (20 minutes): Classes will looking around and explore the fort with teachers and chaperones.

 Medicine of the 18th Century [Science]: Gain a better understanding of medical science at Fort Frederick during the French and Indian War.
-Learn about the role of Dr. Heinzman and the Forts Hospital as well as a background of Surgeons in the 18th century.
+Learn about the role of Dr. Heinzman and the fort's hospital as well as a background of surgeons in the 18th century.
 Learn about the principal uses of medicine and details on surgical procedures through the use of visual aids and possibly hands on experience.
-Learn the good and bad of medical treatments in the 18th century, and how many are still practiced today.
+Learn the good and bad of medical treatments in the 18th century and how many are still practiced today.

 “Sundry People”: Many non-military people helped make Fort Frederick function.
-Learn about these folks and receive a hands on experience based on the person or persons being discussed.
+Learn about these folks and receive a hands-on experience based on the person or persons being discussed.

-Artillery Drill [Math]: Several six pound cannons were used to defend the fort in the 1750’s.
+Artillery Drill [Math]: Several six-pound cannons were used to defend the fort in the 1750s.
 Learn about how these “Dogs of War” work and how to handle tools and run drill with us on an actual cannon.
 (Non-firing)